damienbod/MicrosoftGraphAppToAppSecurity/README.md

 - Using Managed Identities
 - Using Azure SDK and Graph SDK directly
-- Using Micorosoft.Identity.Client and MSAL to acquire an access token which can be used directly against Graph or using GraphServiceClient with the DelegateAuthenticationProvider class
+- Using Microsoft.Identity.Client and MSAL to acquire an access token which can be used directly against Graph or using GraphServiceClient with the DelegateAuthenticationProvider class

 ## Using managed identities